 Overall, the key to a properly functioning security camera system is routine maintenance.
 Inspect your cameras at least once a week.
 Address all internal and external issues preventing the system from recording live feedback promptly.
 Remember: security cameras have to be live 24/7.

 Are you unsure if your security cameras record audio as well?
-Security Forward has you covered.
+SIA Online has you covered.
 Read our brief explanation of the different ways to test your camera for audio.